artsy/estella/README.md

 Article.stella_search(term: 'frank')
 Article.stella_search(term: 'minimalism')
 ```
 Stella searches all analysed text fields by default.
 The search will return an array of database records in score order.
-If you'd like access to the raw Elasticsearch response data use:
+If you'd like access to the raw Elasticsearch response data use the `raw` option:

 ```ruby
 Article.stella_search(term: 'frank', raw: true)
 ```

+Stella works with any ActiveRecord compatible database backend (MySQL, sqlite, Postgres, Mongoid).

+@todo examples for filters, sorts and aggregations